Mixed-race Dominicans: Post-colonial migrations

+The majority of the immigrants that settled in the Dominican Republic in the 19th century and the first half of the 20th century established their residence in Santo Domingo, Santiago, Moca and Puerto Plata.
+Levantines (primarily from Lebanon and Syria) also settled in the country, working as agricultural laborers and merchants.
+Most immigrants intermixed with the local Dominican population, especially immigrants that came before 1980.

+During the 19th century Puerto Plata was the most important port in the country (and even became provisional capital) and hosted the European and North American migration to the Dominican Republic.
+The majority were Germans traders and tobacco producers, most of them being from Hamburg and Bremen.
+There were also Englishmen, Dutch, Spaniards (mainly from Catalonia), Puerto Ricans (at least 30,000 between 1880 and 1940), Cubans (at least 5,000 immigrated during the Ten Years' War) and Italians.
+After the Restoration War there was an inflow of Americans and French.
+Most immigrants during this period completely assimilated into the local Dominican population.

+More recently, there has been an increase of immigrants from Haiti, and to a lesser degree Venezuela, Cuba, Puerto Rico, among others due to the economic growth in Dominican Republic.

 Genetic ancestry and DNA testing

-According to recent genealogical DNA studies of the Dominican population, the genetic makeup is predominantly European and Sub-Saharan African, with a lesser degree of Native American ancestry.
-The average Dominican DNA is estimated to be 57% White European, 8% Native and 35% African overall.
+According to recent genealogical DNA studies of the Dominican population, the genetic makeup is predominantly European and Sub-Saharan African, with a lesser degree of Indigenous ancestry.
+The average DNA admixture of the founder Dominican population is 73% European, 10% Native, and 17% African.

+The majority of Dominicans are a mix of Europeans and Africans, with lesser amounts of Indigenous blood, and they can accurately be described as "Mulatto" or "Tri-racial".
+Dominican Republic have several informal terms to loosely describe a person's degree of racial admixture, Mestizo means any type of mixed ancestry unlike in other Latin American countries it describes specifically a European/native mix, Indio describes mixed race people whose skin color is between white and black.

 The majority of the Dominican population is tri-racial, with nearly all mixed race individuals having Taíno Native American ancestry along with European and African ancestry.
-European ancestry in the mixed population typically ranges between 50% and 60% on average, while African ancestry ranges between 30% and 40%, and the Native ancestry usually ranges between 5% to 10%.
-European and Native ancestry tends to be strongest in the north-central Cibao region, and generally in the mountainous interior of the country.
+European ancestry in the mixed population typically ranges between 50% and 60% on average, while African ancestry ranges between 30% and 40%, and the Native ancestry usually ranges between 5% and 10%.
+European and Native ancestry tends to be strongest in cities and towns of the north-central Cibao region, and generally in the mountainous interior of the country.
 African ancestry is strongest in coastal areas, the southeast plain, and the border regions.